Increasing positive monoids of ordered fields are FF-monoids: Introduction

 \section{Introduction}

-The family of Puiseux monoids was introduced in \cite{fG16}, where the atomic structure of its members was studied.
-Puiseux monoids are additive submonoids of $\qq_{\ge 0}$.
+The family of Puiseux monoids was introduced in \cite{fG16}, where the atomic structure of its members was studied. \emph{Puiseux monoids} are additive submonoids of $\qq_{\ge 0}$.
 They exhibit a very complex atomic structure.
 Indeed, there are nontrivial Puiseux monoids having no irreducible elements at all (i.e., being \emph{antimatter}), while others, failing to be atomic, contain infinitely many irreducible elements.

 In this paper, we generalize the notion of Puiseux monoid of $\qq$ by considering certain additive submonoids of the nonnegative rational cone of an arbitrary ordered field.
-In fact, we will study the atomic structure of an even more general family of commutative monoids.
+In fact, we will study the atomic structure of an even more general family of commutative monoids (see Section~\ref{sec:ordered fields} for the definitions related to ordered fields).

 \begin{definition} Let $K$ be an ordered field.
-A \emph{positive monoid} of $K$ is a countably generated additive submonoid of the nonnegative cone of $K$. \end{definition}
+A \emph{positive monoid} $P$ of $K$ is a countably generated additive submonoid of the nonnegative cone of $K$.
+In this case, we call $K$ an \emph{ambient field} for $P$. \end{definition}

-If $P$ is a positive monoid of an ordered field $K$, we say that $K$ is an \emph{ambient} field for $P$.
 Every Puiseux monoid is, therefore, a positive monoid of the ambient field $\qq$.
 In \cite{fG16} and \cite{GG16}, many techniques were introduced to understand the atomic structure of Puiseux monoids.
 Here we will modify various of these results, providing the appropriate conditions for them to hold in the more general context of positive monoids of an arbitrary ordered field.
-Furthermore, we study the family of positive monoids that can be generated by increasing sequences.
-As our main result, we prove that every increasing positive monoid of an ordered field is an FF-monoid.
-After verifying that every submonoid of a positive BF-monoid is atomic, we obtain, as a consequence of our main result, that if a positive monoid is increasing, then all its submonoids are atomic.
+Furthermore, we study the family of positive monoids that can be generated by increasing sequences, the following being our main theorem.

-Our main result, which is formally stated below, is much easier to be proved in the particular case when the ambient field is assumed to be Archimedean.
-We present this weaker version in Proposition~\ref{prop:increasing PM of Archimedean fields are FF} as our first approach the main theorem: